 As you can see below the Public and private keys are generated but you will have to type your own “Key Passphrase” as you will need it when you connect to the SSH session.

 I will copy the Public key where it says “Public key for pasting into OpenSSH authorized_keys file” and paste it in pfsense in Authorized Keys window

 Then Now I will save both Public and private key in a folder for my own use.
 Let’s create a folder called (Pfsense_SSH_Key) and save both keys in it

-Both keys are saved on this folder but I will need to only use the private key with an SSH tool to connect to Pfsense e.g. Putty.
+I will need to only use the private key with an SSH tool to connect to Pfsense e.g. Putty.

 Now I will get back to the user and add some effective Privileges that will allow the user to connect to the SSH, I will click on the + button

 And from the System Privileges I will add user – system – shell account access and SSH tunneling

 Then save these settings and then save the user settings.

 Then configure a Firewall rule with the new SSH port that I have configured in Advanced window, I will go to Firewall tab -> Rules then create a new rule that will allow my public IP address (my work IP address) to my Pfsense’s WAN Address (My Home IP address) on port 2222.